Mehrdad-Hosseini1992/High-Performance-Full-Waveform-Decomposition-H-AGA/README.md

 This repository contains a high-performance, GPU-accelerated Python tool for decomposing complex, full-waveform signals into their constituent generalized Gaussian components.
 The primary scientific goal is to accurately detect and parameterize hidden or overlapping peaks within noisy, real-world oscilloscope data, achieving a goodness-of-fit (R2) that meets or exceeds the benchmarks set by the original research.

-*Example of a successful waveform decomposition with an* R2 *of 0.968.*

 ## **Table of Contents**

 1. [Key Features & Innovations](https://www.google.com/search?q=%231-key-features--innovations)